python/psf-docs/_docs/faq.rst

 Are all your funds held in US dollars?
 ======================================

+Yes.
+All funds are held and managed in USD - no bitcoins, euros or other currencies are help by the PSF, though if issuing international payments, we will convert the funds into the proper local coin of the realm.

+For Australia, we convert it into `drop bears`_.

 Does Guido van Rossum have any connection with the foundation?
 ==============================================================